-During my PhD I used plot data from the SEOSAW network to study interactions between tree biodiversity, canopy structure and biomass in southern African woodlands, with an emphasis on developing theory around the Biodiversity-Ecosystem Function Relationship in disturbed and resource-limited biomes.
+During my PhD I worked with the SEOSAW network to study interactions between tree species diversity, canopy structure and biomass stocks in southern African woodlands.
 I conducted much of my PhD research in southwest Angola, where I co-manage 15 permanent woodland monitoring plots in Bicuar National Park.
-I have a deep interest in developing rigorous and accessible field protocols for monitoring wooded ecosystems, and in developing data management workflows for this type of data.

-Outside my academic work I like to walk long-distance trails and wild camp, and I am interested in alternative farming practises in the UK.
+Outside my academic work I like to walk and cycle long-distance trails and wild camp, and I am interested in alternative farming practises in the UK.
 In 2021 I began a reforestation project on an area of farmland in North Yorkshire.

 ORCiD: /0000-0001-5595-255X